FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 Since we are going to use the React Native command line interface tool (CLI) for development, we must have the React Native development environment installed.
 For installation instructions, please follow [the official documentation](https://reactnative.dev/docs/environment-setup).

 We also need to install development environments for iOS, Android, or both.
-We are going to use [brew](https://brew.sh/) to install additional these packages.
+We are going to use [brew](https://brew.sh/) to install additional packages.
 Make sure that brew is already installed, or install the packages in a different way.

 ### iOS environment